kstrikis/next-gen-messaging/docs/ai-working-notes.md

    - Client and server in single container
    - Production dependencies only
    - Nginx reverse proxy for routing
+   - Container healthcheck on port 3001
+   - Prisma client generation in both stages
+   - Netcat for database readiness checks

 2. Container Architecture: